AngeloGalav/multiple-couriers-planning/docs/how_to_use_docker_container.md

 docker rm cdmo
 ```
 Next time you'll need to start the container, simply use the command that you've use to start the container.
+To be sure that you have killed the container, use the command `docker ps -a`.
+If you see any active container, it means that the container was not shutdown properly.

 ## Copying files
 If you need any of the generated files, such as results files, you can simply copy the files by opening another `bash` console on your local machine (not the container), and then typing